Pathogenesis for Porcine Reproductive and Respiratory Syndrome

 Schematic depicting how PRRSV changes the immune cells response to viral infection.
 We are engineering modified viruses to alleviate these changes and enhance the host immune response when vaccinated (Image by Joe Darbellay)

-Project Team: Volker Gerdts, Akarin Asavajaru, Joe Darbellay, Stacy Strom, Jill van Kessel
+Project Team: Volker Gerdts, Joe Darbellay, Jill Van Kessel